ryanatkn/gro/src/docs/build.md

 We hope to establish good practice patterns like this early when we can, even when it means less convenience or simplicity.
-Helps avoid technical debt even if it wins no beauty contests.
+Doing so helps us avoid technical debt and mystery slowdowns, even if it wins no beauty contests.
 In this case, the cost is just a wrapper function and dynamic imports, and the benefit is being guided to keep our tools fast.